webix-hub/docs/data/spreadsheet/customization.md

 ~~~

 The settings for toolbar are specified in the *buttons* configuration object.
 It contains the names of button blocks as parameters.
-The parameters' values are arrays of buttons that are icluded into this or that block.
+The parameters' values are arrays of buttons' names that are icluded into this or that block.

 ~~~js
 buttons:{